o-dka/MenuArchive/README.md

 > Will you add or fix functions or programs in this repo?

 I will fix only the MenuV7, because I clearly remember that it worked, and had (very basic) graphics.

->Will you add some other programs to this repo?

-No, this repo is for Menu programs only.